hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

 In the above codes,

 * We use the JUnit 5 lifecycle hooks, such as  `beforeAll` and `afterAll` to start and stop an embedded Neo4j server.
-* Use a static method annotated with `@DynamicPropertySource` to bind the Neo4j properties to the test runtime.
+* Use a static method annotated with `@DynamicPropertySource` to bind the Neo4j properties to the Spring test context.

 Now you can add tests as general.